hazelcast/hazelcast-jet-reference-manual/src/webpage.md

 ## Using Hazelcast Jet

-There are two ways to use Jet: build the DAG using the Core API use the `java.util.stream` as a high-level API.
-The `java.util.stream` operations are mapped to a DAG and then executed, and the result returned to the user.
+There are two ways to use Jet: build the DAG using the Core API or use `java.util.stream` as a high-level API.
+The `java.util.stream` operations are mapped to a DAG and then executed, then the result is returned to the user in the same manner as in JDK's implementation.

-java.util.stream provides more convenience, the Core API exposese all the potential of Jet.
+There is one key difference to JDK: the result is a distributed Hazelcast data structure, like `IMap`.
+The event when this `IMap` instance becomes unreachable on the Java heap has no effect on the presence of the `IMap` in the cluster.

-There are plans for developing higher level batching and streaming APIs.
+Whereas `java.util.stream` provides more convenience, only the Core API exposes the full potential of Jet.
+There are plans to develop higher-level batching and streaming APIs that would be better at exploiting Jet's full potential while also being more expressive and convenient than the Core API.

 ### Core API

-In order to run the Jet Job user has to build the DAG and submit it to the local Jet instance.
-That means implementing the Processors and connecting them together using Edges.
+In order to run the Jet Job, the user must build a DAG and submit it to the local Jet instance.
+This implies implementing a Processor for each vertex and connecting them together using Edges.

-There is a convenience API to implement a Processor.
+A lot of the Core API is devoted to the convenience of implementing the business-logic functionality of processors with other concerns abstracted away.
+Most of this sections explains these abstractions.

 #### AbstractProcessor